-Internationally renowned earth artist Day Schildkret of @morningaltars brought his nature-based practice to Lakewood last summer to help transform grief into beauty and honor the impermanence of life.
+Internationally renowned earth artist Day Schildkret of @morningaltars brought his nature-based practice to Lakewood for a second time this past July to help transform grief into beauty and honor the impermanence of life.

-The centerpiece of the event was a free, interactive public art installation on the lawn outside Lakewood’s historic mosaic chapel.
-More about our 2019 Midsummer Memory Mandalas event can be found here.
+The centerpiece of the event was a free, interactive public art installation on the lawn near Lakewood’s historic mosaic chapel.

 We caught up with Day, who is based in California but a nomad of the globe, for a quick Q&A about his work.